Requirements for all sport and physical activity

 The Sport safety guidelines contain specific information across a wide range of sport and physical activities.
-Schools wishing to offer activities NOT addressed in the Sport safety guidelines (and not a banned activity - list can be found in the Requirements for all sport and physical activity document) will need to use the Principal Endorsed Activity risk assessment tool that is managed by Department of Education, Health and Safety Unit.
+Schools wishing to offer activities NOT addressed in the Sport safety guidelines (and not a banned activity - list can be found in the Requirements for all sport and physical activity document) will need to use the Principal Endorsed Activity (STAFF ONLY) risk assessment tool that is managed by the Department of Education, Health and Safety Unit.

 In addition to the Requirements for all sport and physical activity (PDF 417KB) safety conditions must be complied with for specific sports, including school sport, school excursions, physical education lessons or any other school sponsored occasion.

 The safe conditions must not be varied unless experts in the particular sport or activity advise accordingly.

-If no sport specific conditions exist, teachers must obtain approval from the principal and comply with the Principal Endorsed Activity Procedures (STAFF ONLY) on the Health and Safety website.
+If no sport specific conditions exist, teachers must obtain approval from the principal and comply with the Principal Endorsed Activity Procedures (STAFF ONLY) on the department's Health and Safety website.